 Lately, I’ve been thinking a lot about how I talk to my daughter at the table in terms of feeling full.
 I’ve been doing the same thing, more or less, since she started eating, before she could totally understand what I was saying, because I want to help her connect the dots with how her body feels and what she’s eating.

-- Let them determine their hunger and fullness.
 As I am sure you know, there are days when your toddler will eat and eat, and then there are others where he will just pick.
 That’s normal!
 Because of that, I strongly believe that we need to let our kids determine their own hunger, eating when they are hungry and stopping when they are full.

 We use “full” and “fullness” most often because they are not negative, but are very clear in terms what they mean.
 So I say, “Does your belly feel full?
 Do you feel like you have any more room for food?”
-I try not to tell her when she’s had enough because only she knows how her body feels so I want her to be able to make that choice for herself.
-I didn’t expect her to fully understand this right away, and I’m still not sure if she really gets it, but laying the groundwork seems like a good plan.
+I try not to tell my kids when they’ve had enough because only they know how their body feels and I want them to be able to make that choice for themselves.
+This will take time to set in as your kids become more verbal and able to articulate the way their body is feeling.